thundercore/developers-portal/docs-en/get-wallet.md

 ![alt-text](assets/img/new_hub_en/wallet_en.jpg)

-You can set a amount if you want to receive a specific amount from another address.
+You can set an amount if you want to receive a specific amount from another address.

 ![alt-text](assets/img/wallet/hubbit8-1.PNG)